dperique/Kubernetes_tutorials/Kubernetes_Cluster_observations.md

 one of those mysql pods goes down, recovery is not possible.
 Specifically, if the deployment restarts the mysql pod, that pod will refuse to restart (to avoid the possibility of data loss).

 In this case, using a Kubernetes deployments is pointless.
+Here are a few reasons:

+* If restarting the mysql pod is not supported (see Known limitations above mentioning possible dataloss), then don't restart it and avoid restarting it.
+* If kubelet dies, your mysql pod remains intact and running (i.e, no impact to the Galera cluster).
+But eventually the deployment logic will restart the pod which is not supported and causes that pod to be down.
+In a three mysql Galera cluster, you will end up with a two mysql Galeray cluster.